List on Bids44 →

 Common Scams to Watch For (India 2026)

-Google FRP Lock.
-This is a frequent trap.
-A phone might look perfect and functional, but after a factory reset, it asks for the previous owner’s Google account credentials.
-If you don’t have these, the phone is essentially a brick.
-ALWAYS insist the seller factory reset the phone in front of you and complete the initial setup process to ensure it’s fully unlocked before you pay.
+Google Account Lock (FRP).
+A phone might look clean and factory reset, but after you try to set it up, it asks for the previous owner’s Google account credentials.
+This is called Factory Reset Protection (FRP).
+ALWAYS insist the seller factory resets the phone in front of you and completes the initial setup process to ensure no account locks are active before you pay.

 Seller’s Guide — How to Maximize Your Vivo T4 Resale